-Choose a Website and Fi Choose an app, website, or othe to find a data policy, if it exists, i policy." er online service you are fa miliar with to research their p Your website: What Is Their Data Policy Respond to the questions below that you can't find it.
-If there isn' v.
-Even if you can't find info What kinds of data are being collected?
+Choose a Website and Choose an app, website, or of to find a data policy, if it exists policy." ther online service you are fa miliar with to research their p orivacy policy.
+The easiest way is "data policy" or "privacy Your website: · · ow.
+Even if you can't find info where you looked and the facting as seeing the policy itself.
+What kinds of data are bein g collected?
 How many dif ferent kinds of data?
-What service or feature is ena abled by the data they are collecting?
-Why are they collecting it in the first place?
-Who else is given access to the hat data?
+What service or feature is e nabled by the data they are collecting?
+Why are they collecting it in the first place Who else is given access to o that data?
 How are they us sing it?
-Can you get access to your owish? wn data?
-Can you modify what is collected or used, or delete your data if you Bottom Line: on a scale of 1-4 rating (no going halfway - no 1 very uncomfortable 2 uncomfortable 3 comfortable 4 very comfortable
+Can you get access to your wish? own data?
+Can you modify what is collected or used , or delete your data if you Bottom Line: on a scale of rating (no going halfway - r 1 very uncomfortable 2 uncomfortable 3 comfortable 4 very comfortable